• ESAGHOD 2025

 Ryan T. Ross, B.Sc., R.T.(R)

-Ryan T. Ross is the director of clinical education at South College.
-Prior to transitioning into education, he was the manager of diagnostic imaging at Vanderbilt University Medical Center in Nashville, Tennessee.
+Ryan Ross is the program director at South College in Nashville, Tennessee.
+Prior to transitioning into education, he was the manager of diagnostic imaging at Vanderbilt University Medical Center in Nashville.
 During his time at VUMC, Ryan also held the positions of surgical imaging specialist, primarily in complex orthopedic trauma, and quality and compliance coordinator.
 He helped develop and monitor the dose management system that tracked doses of more than 40,000 fluoroscopy cases annually.
 Ryan is a strong advocate for radiography and the promotion of quality improvement and skill recognition within the modality.
-His passion for C-arm imaging has led to the creation of a surgical imaging curriculum so his students can enter the field fully prepared to meet the demands often encountered in the operating room.
-Prior to health care, Ryan was a professional drummer for more than 20 years and now enjoys playing drums as a hobby and supporting his children in their passion for dance.
+His passion for C-arm imaging has led to the creation of a surgical imaging curriculum for his students to enter the field fully prepared to meet the imaging demands often encountered in the OR setting.
+Prior to health care, Ryan was a professional drummer for more than 20 years and now enjoys playing drums as a hobby and supporting both his children in their passion for dance.

 Course